MicrosoftDocs/cpp-docs/docs/atl/reference/options-atl-control-wizard.md

 -   **Custom**: Creates an interface that exposes methods directly through a VTBL.

      If you select **Custom**, then you can specify that the control is **Automation compatible**.
 If you select **Automation compatible**, then the wizard adds the [oleautomation](../../windows/oleautomation.md) attribute to the interface in the IDL, and the interface can be marshaled by the universal marshaler in oleaut32.dll.
-See [Marshaling Details](http://msdn.microsoft.com/library/windows/desktop/ms692621) in the [!INCLUDE[winsdkshort](../../atl-mfc-shared/reference/includes/winsdkshort_md.md)] for more information.
+See [Marshaling Details](http://msdn.microsoft.com/library/windows/desktop/ms692621) in the Windows SDK for more information.

      Additionally, if you select **Automation compatible**, then all parameters for all methods in the control must be **VARIANT** compatible.